leanderthiele/voxelize/README.md

 Here, `box` is an output buffer that can fit at least `box_N`<sup>3</sup> floats, `dim` is the dimensionality of the field that is to be gridded, and `coords` (and `field`, if `dim`>1) are in row-major (C) order.
-The code *adds* to `float * box`, without zeroing first.
+The code *adds* to the `box`, without zeroing first.
 This has the advantage that you can repeatedly pass the same `box` for different simulation chunks.
 Note that all the `float *` inputs will be modified by the code.